clearlinux/clear-linux-documentation/source/clear-linux/tutorials/multi-boot/multi-boot.rst

 ***********************************

-The installation of a new operating system or an upgrade of an existing operating system can result in making the Clear Linux Systemd-Boot no longer the default boot loader.
+The installation of a new operating system or an upgrade of an existing operating system can result in making the |CL| Systemd-Boot no longer the default boot loader.
 To restore it, follow the steps below.

 #.
-Boot Clear Linux installer from a USB thumb drive.
+Boot the |CL| installer from a USB thumb drive.
+See :ref:`create-usb`.

 #.
 At the introduction screen, press :kbd:`Control-Alt-F2` to bring up the
-   Clear Linux console.
+   |CL| console.
 See Figure 37.

    |multi-boot-37|

-   Figure 37: Clear Linux: Console
+   Figure 37: |CL|: Console

 #.
 Log in as *root*.